avindra/dotfiles/README.md

 ## Upgrades

-`Manual`: Do upgrades manually with `git pull`. `dotfile-update` is a function that can be used instead, to stash local changes automatically.
+`Manual`: Do upgrades manually with `git pull`. `dotfile_update` is a function that can be used instead, to stash local changes automatically.

 ---